Deformations of free boundary CMC hypersurfaces: Introduction

 In certain cases, up to using ambient isometries, the family $\Sigma_{(h,\lambda_0)}$ determines a foliation by free boundary CMC hypersurfaces near $\Sigma_{(h_0,\lambda_0)}$.
 Sufficient conditions for this are given in Propositions~\ref{prop:Lpsi=1} and \ref{prop:foliatedeqnondeg}.
 For instance, spherical caps are free boundary CMC hypersurfaces that clearly foliate the unit ball $B^{n+1}_\lambda$ in a space form $M^{n+1}_\lambda$, see Figure~\ref{fig:sphcaps}.
 This fact is reobtained as a consequence of our main result applied to a flat disk $D^n\subset B^{n+1}_0$, which is equivariantly nondegenerate.

 A more complex situation arises by considering CMC annuli instead of disks, which can be seen as a deformation of the so-called \emph{critical catenoid}.
-This is the portion of a catenoid that meets the boundary of the unit ball $B^3_0$ orthogonally, and has been the object of several recent investigations by Fraser and Schoen~\cite{fraser-schoen1,fraser-schoen2,fraser-schoen3}.
+This is the portion of a catenoid that meets the boundary of the unit ball $B^3_0$ orthogonally, and has been the object of several recent investigations by Fraser and Schoen~\cite{fraser-schoen2,fraser-schoen3,fraser-schoen1} and others \cite{devyver,smith-zhou,tran}.
 We establish the equivariant nondegeneracy of the critical catenoid (Lemma~\ref{lemma:catenoidnondegenerate}), allowing us to deform it through other free boundary CMC annuli in the unit ball of a space form.
 These surfaces can be recognized as compact portions of Delaunay surfaces, see Section~\ref{sec:delaunay}.
 In the particular case of fixing the Euclidean ambient metric and only varying the mean curvature, this family of Delaunay annuli containing the critical catenoid is formed by portions of unduloids and nodoids.
 These are rotationally symmetric surfaces that intersect the unit ball orthogonally and whose profile curve is the roulette of a conic section, that is, the path traced by one of the foci of a conic as it rolls without slipping along a straight line (see Figure~\ref{fig:roulette}).
-The critical catenoid corresponds to rolling a parabola, which is the limiting case of rolling ellipses or hyperbolas with eccentricity close to $1$, that respectively give rise to the unduloids and nodoids mentioned above.
+The critical catenoid corresponds to rolling a parabola, which is the limiting case of rolling ellipses or hyperbolas with eccentricity close to $1$, that respectively give rise to the aforementioned unduloids and nodoids.
+For potential applications to other surfaces with more complicated topology, see Remark~\ref{rem:moretopology}.